Ravenworks6/research/README.md

 # Ravenworks Code
-Repository for my own code
+Repository for my own code and code that inspires or confounds me.